buddhamagnet/cv/me.md

 #### LANGUAGES

 I speak intermediate spanish and am currently learning french.
 My spanish is not fluent yet, but if you dropped me in<br />
-a spanish-speaking countru I wouldn’t starve.
+a spanish-speaking country I wouldn’t starve.

 ### WRITING